 Since Lake Eacham is within a National Park, dogs and other domestic animals are not allowed to enter.

-Considering making the trip up to this epic hidden-gem in the Tablelands?
-Below I’ll give you a brief outline of exactly what you can expect to discover at Lake Eacham and the Crater Lakes National Park.
+Considering making the trip up to this epic hidden gem in the Tablelands?
+Below I'll give you a brief outline of exactly what you can expect to discover at Lake Eacham and the Crater Lakes National Park based on my trips.

 There's a public toilet, cleared grass picnic area, picnic tables, and even free electric BBQ sites set up all around the eastern lake's edge and along the crater rim.
 Right in front of the grassy picnic area is a steel-fenced viewing platform which provides a great vantage point of the lake.

 The Atherton Tablelands is full of amazing world heritage rainforest hikes.
 The Lake Eacham circuit (lake circuit track), is a 2.9-kilometre, mostly flat loop that forms a circumference around the lake.
 This is a beautiful track and easy for families.